bhumi21005/CS-216-TeamBlockBridges-Bitcoin_Scripting_/README.md

 # CS-216-TeamBlockBridges-Bitcoin_Scripting_

-# Bitcoin Transaction Script Analysis
+# Bitcoin Transaction Script Analysis (Legacy VS SegWit)

 This project shows how to make, sign, send, and check Bitcoin transactions in a test environment using Bitcoin Core and Python.
 We wanted to see how Bitcoin Script works and spot the structure changes from old (P2PKH) to new (P2SH-P2WPKH) transactions.